 To assure adequate product service and maintenance for our instruments, Tektronix, Inc. has established Field Offices and Service Centers at strategic points throughout the United States and outside the United States in all countries where our products are sold.
 Contact your local Service Center, representative or sales engineer for details regarding: Warranty, Calibration, Emergency Repair, Repair Parts, Scheduled Maintenance, Maintenance Agreements, Pickup and Delivery, On-Site Service for fixed installations, and other services available through these centers.

-Emergency Repair.
-This service provides immediate attention to instrument malfunction if you are in an emergency situation such as a field trip.
-Again, contact any Tektronix Service center for assistance to get you on your way within a minimum of time.
+Emergency Repair: This service provides immediate attention to instrument malfunction if you are in an emergency situation such as a field trip.
+Again, contact any Tektronix Service Center for assistance to get you on your way within a minimum of time.

-Maintenance Agreements.
-Several types of maintenance or repair agreements are available.
+Maintenance Agreements: Your instrument is initially covered by warranty (see Warranty statement on the inside of the title page).
+After the warranty period, several types of maintenance or repair agreements are available.
 For example: for a fixed fee, a maintenance agreement program provides maintenance and recalibration on a regular basis.
 Tektronix, Inc. will remind you when a product is due for recalibration and perform the service within a specified time-frame.
 Any Service Center can furnish complete information on costs and types of maintenance programs.